jgosmann/Karabiner-Elements/README.md

 * Caps lock (pressing both shift keys at the same time) might not work.
 This is an upstream Karabiner-Elements issue (tekezo/Karabiner-Elements#467).
 Killing the `karabiner_grabber` process is know to fix the problem in some instances.
+* Some applications and webpages might register some wrong key combinations for certain shortcuts.
+There is probably not a lot that can be done about these because it most cases it is the applications that are not considering the keyboard layout correctly and in many cases the problem is not even specific to Karabiner-Elements.

 ## Installation